mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 <figure>
   <img src="/assets/images/linear-elastic-perfectly-plastic-experimental-observations.png" alt="Experimental data">
   <figcaption>
     Experimental data: The experimental observations have been generated numerically so that they deviate from the <em>true</em>  model using a known noise model.
 This enables a direct comparison between the <em>true</em>  parameter values and the inferred distributions.
-In practice, the true values are unknown.
+In practice, the <em>true</em>  values are unknown.
   </figcaption>
 </figure>